benarculus/trunk-based-development-example/README.md

-# An example for trunk-based development on GitHub
+# An example of trunk-based development on GitHub

 The purpose for this repo is to show an example of how to do trunk-based development on GitHub, and how continuous integration and continuous delivery or deployment works in this model.